 Please note: you may still see the word “fragrance” on ingredient lists of even fully disclosing brands.
 This is actually the proper term for ingredient blends according to the International Nomenclature of Cosmetics Ingredients rules, which we support.
 You can always reference our website for the full list of ingredients, even if it’s not reflected on our brands actual packaging yet.

 More about Mia Davis:

-Mia is the Director of Environmental and Social Responsibility at Credo.
+Mia is the VP of Sustainability and Impact at Credo.
 Her career began in the environmental health movement.
 In 2007, she co-led the Campaign for Safe Cosmetics.
 Davis was Head of Environment, Health and Safety at Beautycounter for 5 years, and she's now helping Credo brands and customers define and lead the "clean beauty" sector.